Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Determinism in MBQC

 For such a $p$, $(p, \prec)$ will be a Pauli Flow for every partial order $\prec$ compatible with the DAG.

 \end{corollary}

-While the Pauli flow condition is based on the fixed-point properties of the underlying graph state and the specific properties of Pauli measurements, we identify a third property which allows deterministic computation in MBQC.
-Indeed, at a given step of the computation, if there exist, among the already measured qubits, a qubit $v$ and a set $D_v$ such that $v$ is a $D_v$-corrector, then whatever the plane of measurement according to which $v$ has been measured, it can be freely used as a $p(u)$-corrector for any up coming measurement $u$ (see figure~\ref{fig3}).
+While the Pauli Flow condition is based on the fixed-point properties of the underlying graph state and the specific properties of Pauli measurements, we identify a third property, based on \emph{shadow correctors}, which allows deterministic computation in MBQC\@.

-We extend the Pauli Flow allowing to have an already measured corrector in this specific cases.